 Understanding Borderline Personality Disorder (BPD): A Guide for Men

-Borderline personality disorder (BPD) is a complex mental health condition that affects how a person thinks, feels, and relates to others.
-While historically more commonly diagnosed in women, BPD can also profoundly impact men, albeit often underdiagnosed or misunderstood more than other mental disorders.
+While historically more commonly diagnosed in women, recent research has challenged this view, showing that BPD affects men and women at similar rates.
+Grant et al. conducted a large-scale epidemiological study that found equal prevalence among men and women, highlighting the importance of unbiased sampling and diagnosis.
+BPD can also profoundly impact men, albeit often underdiagnosed or misunderstood more than other mental disorders.
 At Cedar Hill, we have a specialized program for BPD to assist in your treatment plan.
 Let’s explore what BPD is, how it manifests in males, and effective strategies for treatment.

 What is Borderline Personality Disorder (BPD)?